Key Quote

 WOW — DISABILITY STUDIES & CRIP THEORY

-Antrobus's poem engages with crip theory — a branch of disability studies that, like queer theory, reclaims a derogatory term to challenge normative assumptions.
-Crip theory argues that disability is not a personal tragedy but a social construct: people are disabled not by their bodies but by a world designed exclusively for able-bodied (or hearing) people.
+Antrobus's poem engages with crip theorycrip theory — A field of disability studies that challenges normative assumptions about ability — a branch of disability studies that, like queer theory, reclaims a derogatory term to challenge normative assumptions.
+Crip theory argues that disability is not a personal tragedy but a social constructsocial construct — An idea created by society rather than being an inherent truth: people are disabled not by their bodies but by a world designed exclusively for able-bodied (or hearing) people.
 In the poem, the coffeehouse disables the speaker because it is designed for hearing customers; the forest enables him because its sounds operate on frequencies and in patterns that do not require conventional hearing.
-Antrobus demonstrates what disability scholars call epistemic advantage — the idea that disabled people have access to forms of knowledge unavailable to the able-bodied.
+Antrobus demonstrates what disability scholars call epistemic advantageepistemic advantage — The unique knowledge gained from a marginalised perspective — the idea that disabled people have access to forms of knowledge unavailable to the able-bodied.
 The speaker's deafness allows him to perceive the forest differently, to attend to non-auditory signals, and to form a connection with the Māori woman that transcends the limitations of spoken language.

 Key Words